Study on the sustainability legacy of the Canada Winter Games in Red Deer

 Showing items related by title, author, creator and subject.

-Zhang, Xinhui (Electronic version published by Vancouver Island University, 2018-04-12)The purpose of my research is to increase our understanding of Yukon winter tourism from a Chinese perspective and to gain insights into Chinese tourists’ trip expectations and evaluations.
+Chinese understanding of winter tourism: An exploratory study in the Yukon Territory, Canada Zhang, Xinhui (Electronic version published by Vancouver Island University, 2018-04-12)The purpose of my research is to increase our understanding of Yukon winter tourism from a Chinese perspective and to gain insights into Chinese tourists’ trip expectations and evaluations.

 Plan Canada - Volume 44, Number 4 (Winter 2004) Unknown author (Canadian Institute of Planners, 2004-11)Moving minds|Remue-méninges